How to write an invoice in 5 simple steps (2024)

 Remember to clearly mark your invoice with the word invoice, to improve the likelihood of getting paid on time.

-2. List company name and information
+2. Include company name and important information

 3. Remember the dates